kerkhoffa/Ecology-Course/syllabus.md

 ### Prerequisite Knowledge, Skills, and Motivation

-Knowledge of basic biology, a strong interest in developing a scientific, quantitative understanding of how nature works, and a desire to participate in and reflect on your own learning process.
+You should come to this course with knowledge of basic biology, a strong interest in developing a scientific, quantitative understanding of how nature works, and a desire to participate in and reflect on your own learning process.

 ### Course Goals and Methods